library(igraph)

 - \(S\) is the state space, the set of all possible values that \(X(t)\) can take.

-A particular type of stochastic process relevant to SAOMs is the continuous-time Markov chain (CTMC).
+SAOMs are based on a particular type of stochastic process: the continuous-time Markov chain (CTMC).
 A CTMC is defined by:

 - A continuous time domain \(t \in [0, \infty)\),